Skip to search results

 n=49,572

 Share of funded variable 7(a) originations with secondary-market sale flag, by approval fiscal year.
-FY24–25 rise from 37.4% → 47.7% is the current cycle’s tell; FY22→23 trough tracks the Fed’s fastest tightening.
+FY24–25 rise from 37.4% to 47.7% is the current cycle’s most visible shift; the FY22–23 trough coincides with the Fed’s fastest tightening.

 (7(a), FY20–FY25, n=241,390, funded variable; status IN (EXEMPT, PIF, CHGOFF))